jallier/SavedRetriever/README.md

 This means that you will need an account for each of the required services, and will need to register new apps for each of them.
 Once the folder is downloaded:

- 1. First ensure you have created a new personal script at [https://www.reddit.com/prefs/apps/](https://www.reddit.com/prefs/apps/)
+ 1. First ensure that you have installed the required third party libraries and that you have created a new personal script at [https://www.reddit.com/prefs/apps/](https://www.reddit.com/prefs/apps/)
  2. Then run
 >python main.py